Simplifying Scientific Evidence for Jurors

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide litigators with our panel's approaches for presenting scientific evidence to juries, including building credibility from the start, weaving evidence in a coherent story for jurors, making the most of demonstratives, addressing contrary science, and embracing the “CSI effect."
+This CLE course will provide litigators with our panel's approaches for presenting scientific evidence to juries, including building credibility from the start, weaving evidence in a coherent story for jurors, making the most of demonstratives, addressing contrary science, and embracing the “CSI effect."

 - Overview of scientific evidence in litigation